 Shielding is the word used to describe how to protect those at highest risk of severe illness if they catch coronavirus.
 You can shield yourself following the Government guidance, and shield others by minimising all interaction between yourself and those who are most at risk.

-How do I get food and medication if I'm shielding?
+How do I get food and medication if I need to shield?

 I haven’t been contacted but I think I am in the high-risk group – what should I do?